wassimhaimoudi/alx-low_level_programming/README.md

 2. **0x01-variables_if_else_while**

-*Note: This project is still a work in progress and the content is always subject to change.*
+*Note: This project is still a work in progress.
+The content section is **always** subject to change.*